mtmazurik/DevOpsGenie-UI/README.md

-# RepositoryNook-UI
+# DevOpsGenie-UI

-RepositoryNook-UI was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+DevOpsGenie-UI was generated with [Angular CLI](https://github.com/angular/angular-cli) updated to version 8.*
-It is a front-end to the RepositoryNook Microservice meant to exercise the service's REST API and demonstrate data (JSON data) storage into a NoSQL repository (hosted Mongo/Atlas)
+It is a front-end to the DevOpsGenie Microservice, providing user functionality with a Material design flare.

-## Development server
+## Interactive Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.